Blosc/c-blosc2/plugins/README.md

 A **filter** is a program that reorders the data without changing its size, so that the initial and final size are equal.
 A filter consists of encoder and decoder.
-Filter encoder is applyed before using the codec compressor (or codec encoder) in order to make data easier to compress and filter decoder is used after codec decompressor (or codec decoder) to recover the original data arrangement.
+Filter encoder is applied before using the codec compressor (or codec encoder) in order to make data easier to compress and filter decoder is used after codec decompressor (or codec decoder) to recover the original data arrangement.